Sitecore/Data-Exchange-Framework-Docs/data-exchange-framework/components/sitecore/data-mapping/mappings-applied-actions/campaign-update-work-queue-status-action.rst

 ==========================================

-This *mappings applied action* is used to change the status of a campaign entries in a work queue.
+This *mappings applied action* is used to change the status of a campaign entry in a work queue.

 +-------------------------+-----------------------------------------------------------------------------------------------+
 | Template name           | **Campaign Update Work Queue Status Action**                                                  |